hw-studio-fall17/week-3-B/README.md

 * Once you get the `<li>` side by side use `border-left` to create a line inbetween each quote.
 * Add some `padding` so that there is some space inbetween the border and words
 * Make the quotes italicized
+* Change the `quote-box` to have an transparent background using an `rgba()` color.
+GOOGLE rgba() color

+## Level Five
+* User `hover` to make something happen when you hover over the `built-strong-box`.
+Here's a good place too learn about `hover` : https://www.w3schools.com/cssref/sel_hover.asp be sure to click on the "Try it yourself button"
+* Add some more HTML and style it anyway your choose!